 I assumed that if you COULD fit burgers and pizza into your macro prescription for the day – why wouldn’t you?
 And therefore, a flexible dieter couldn’t be “healthy” because they’d only be focused on the appearance of their abs and not on the overall health and function of their body.
 I now realize that flexible dieters need to reach for a variety of whole, real foods to hit their macro goals on a daily basis.

 And fortunately, I’ve got plenty of data to show amazing whole-body improvements including better skin, deeper sleep, more consistently energy, improved mental clarity and fewer mood swings.
-I witness mindset changes around food - turns out that removing the “goods”, “bads”, “allowed” or “off limits” labels we often put on foods makes for a cathartic experience for many people, especially chronic dieters.
+I also witnessed mindset changes around food – turns out that removing the “goods”, “bads”, “allowed” or “off limits” labels we often put on foods makes for a much more enjoyable eating experience for many, especially chronic dieters.

 I mean, can you blame me?
 The only people I saw promoting the style were contest prep bodybuilders.
-I appreciate their being so vocal on social media, though, because eventually I started to see that these flexible eating athletes were taking a much more balanced approach to fat loss than those methods they might have employed just years earlier before tracking macros gained popularity.
+I appreciate their being so vocal on social media, though, because eventually I started to see that these flexible eating athletes were taking a much more balanced approach to fat loss than I realized.

-The once-secret-weapon in the bodybuilding world is here to stay and it’s spreading into the mainstream.
+Macro tracking, the once-secret-weapon in the bodybuilding world, is here to stay and it’s spreading into the mainstream.
 It absolutely can work for anyone who applies the science and puts in some time to see change.

 Truth be told, I am a little embarrassed I thought this one for a hot second.